coreshop/CoreShop/docs/docs/03_Bundles/SEO_Bundle.md

 # SEO Bundle

+The SEO Bundle in CoreShop provides tools and services to enhance the search engine optimization capabilities of your site.
+It is designed to work seamlessly with Pimcore's HeadLink and HeadMeta helpers.

-## Installation
+## Installation Process

+To install the SEO Bundle, use Composer:

 ```bash
 $ composer require coreshop/seo-bundle:^4.0
 ```

-### Activating Bundle
+### Activating the Bundle

-You need to enable the bundle inside the kernel or with the Pimcore Extension Manager.
+Enable the bundle inside the kernel or use the Pimcore Extension Manager:

 ```php
 <?php